Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Conjectures and Results

 \item[i)] \emph{(Definite case)} Suppose $N^-$ is a square-free product of odd number of primes.
 Then $L_p^{\dagger}(\f_{/K}\otimes\bbchi_\ac)\neq 0$; in particular, the $\LL_\f(\Gamma_\ac)$-module $\widetilde{H}^2_{\rm f}(G_{K,\Sigma},\TT_{\f,\bbchi_\ac}^{\dagger};\Delta_{\Gr})$ is torsion. \item[ii)] \emph{(Indefinite case)} Suppose $N^-$ is a square-free product of even number of primes.
 Then $L_p^{\dagger}(\f_{/K}\otimes\bbchi_\ac)=0$ and

 Moreover,

 \end{conj}

 Despite the wealth of results in the setting when $p$ is split in $K/\QQ$, the evidence for these conjectures when $p$ is inert have been extremely scant and are limited to the ``definite'' anticyclotomic Iwasawa theory of Rankin--Selberg products of the form $f_{/K}\otimes \chi$, where $\chi$ has finite order (c.f., \cite{BertoliniDarmon2005,chidahsiehanticyclomainconjformodformscomposito}).
-As far as we are aware, there are no previous results neither in the indefinite case when $p$ remains inert, nor results which allow variation in $f$, nor in the case when $\psi$ has infinite order.
-Our treatment in this article, which builds on fundamentally different techniques from those utilized in op. cit., will hopefully shed some light to these cases of main conjectures, which previously seemed inaccessible.
+As far as we are aware, there are no previous results in the indefinite case when $p$ remains inert, nor results which allow variation in $f$, nor in the case when $\psi$ has infinite order.
+To the best of our knowledge, the only results on the variation of certain Iwasawa invariants as $f$ varies are due to Emerton--Pollack--Weston \cite{EPW}, Kim \cite{kim17} and Castella--Kim--Longo \cite{CKL}.
+More speicially, in the definite case, if $p$ splits in $K$ and $f$ is $p$-ordinary, then one may relate the $\mu$- and $\lambda$-invariants of both the $p$-adic $L$-function and the Selmer group of $f$ over the anticyclotomic $\Zp$-extension of $K$ as $f$ varies in a Hida family.
+However, the aforementioned results do not have an immediate bearing on the one-sided divisibilities in the Iwasawa main conjectures that we establish here.

+Our treatment in this manuscript, which builds on fundamentally different techniques from those utilized in op. cit., will hopefully shed some light to these cases of main conjectures, which previously seemed inaccessible.
 We illustrate our results towards these conjectures in Theorems~\ref{thm_cyclo_main_inert_ff_intro} (cyclotomic case), \ref{thm_3var_main_inert_ff_intro} ($3$-variable case), \ref{thm_anticyc_main_inert_ff_definite_intro} (definite anticyclotomic case) and \ref{thm_anticyc_main_inert_ff_indefinite_intro} (indefinite anticyclotomic case) below.